baselatalla/reading-notes/README.md

 * Everything is a file under, Linux Even directories.
 * Linux is an extensionless, system Files can have any extension they like or none at all.
-* Linux is case sensitive, Beware of silly typos1
+* Linux is case sensitive, 'Beware of silly typos1'

+# new title